 Convenience over privacy

-Customers are also willing to let go of a little bit of privacy in exchange for more convenience, better integration, and faster action for the services they’re choosing.
+Customers are also willing to let go of a little bit of privacy in exchange for more convenience, better integration of financial or banking softwares, and faster action for the services they’re choosing.

 Changes in Customer Behaviour

-With customers getting so used to getting all of their tasks done instantly and in a few clicks, financial institutions are lagging in adopting such efficiencies in their customer engagement models.
-As a result of such fundamental changes in customer expectations from the industry, we’re now witnessing alarming statistics in customer acquisition rates as experienced by banks, financial institutions, and insurance companies that are trying to shift their processes to a digital framework:
+With customers getting so used to getting all of their tasks done instantly and in a few clicks, BFSIs are lagging in adopting such efficiencies in their customer engagement models.
+As a result of such fundamental changes in customer expectations from the industry, we’re now witnessing alarming statistics in customer acquisition rates as experienced by banks, financial institutions, insurance companies, and BFSIs that are trying to shift their processes to a digital framework:

 - 51% of customers drop off from their onboarding journey with a bank due to the length of the process.